 Almost 30 years ago I was the Director of Labor Relations at Universal Studios Hollywood, negotiating union contracts and firing people.
 The worst part was it was starting not to bother me.
 One night I announced: “I think I’m becoming a mean person”—and my husband agreed!
 I wanted to do something that would make me feel good.
 And I couldn’t think of anything more important than working with kids.

 But I had been a substitute teacher when I was working my way through Yale Law School—and being a teacher is the hardest job I’ve had.
 I knew I wouldn’t survive as a teacher.
 Searching in a bookstore for gifts for my two-year-old cousin, I looked down at my armful of books and the idea hit me: “Someone wrote these books.
 Why not ME?”

 Children’s Author to Publisher

-Twenty years later, I had become the author of 21 books published by Simon & Schuster, Harcourt, Candlewick, FSG, and Charlesbridge; I had been featured on Oprah and CNN; and I’d spoken all over the world, including at the White House.
+My first twenty-one books were published by traditional publishers such as Simon & Schuster, Harcourt, Candlewick, FSG, and Charlesbridge; I had been featured on Oprah and CNN; and I’d spoken all over the world, including at the White House.
 As a way to thank teachers who had supported my work, I started volunteering for literacy groups and was honored with appointments to the NCTE Commission on Literature, the NCTE Award for Excellence in Children’s Poetry committee, and the IRA Notable Books for a Global Society committee.

 I love to share the story of my transition from lawyer to author to publisher.
-I’m told that my keynotes, assemblies, and workshops are “inspiring.”
-Are they?
-Well, yes, I think so—but only because you can take my stories, follow my steps, and make your own dreams happen for you.
+I’m told that my keynotes, assemblies, and workshops are inspiring, which warms my heart.
+It is my hope that you will hear my stories and get going to make your own dreams happen for you.